 When district leaders try to make budgetary changes they deem necessary, they often encounter great challenges due to factors such as competing priorities, entrenched interests, and stakeholder pushback.
 It is hardly a winning proposition to argue one need is greater than another.
 Any attempt to discontinue a program will likely be perceived as taking services away from those in need.

 As long as there is a balance between needs and services (regardless of whether the needs are truly met by the services), such a system provides neither incentive for leaders who want to make a change nor pressure for those who are content with the status quo.
-When there is a budget deficit, district leaders are often pushed to cut across the board, not because it is the best way but because it is politically convenient.
+When there is a budget deficit, district leaders are often pushed to cut across the board, not because it is the best way but because there is no better alternative that is both strategic and perceived to be fair.

 To overcome these problems that stem from approaching budget as meeting needs, CBB differentiates between expenditures that are necessary to operate a school district (operation expenditures) and expenditures that are intended for school and district improvement (investment expenditures), and treats them differently.

 Specifically, expenditures treated as investments are assigned with an array of conditions and expectations when they are first initiated.
 This change allows districts to institutionalize and normalize regular scrutiny of those expenditures according to those pre-specified and agreed-upon conditions and expectations, whose results carry implications for budgetary or implementation actions.

 Issues revealed from the review and examination compel and guide district leaders to take actions.
 At the same time, the review and examination results provide powerful tools for leaders to communicate and justify their decisions, especially for those politically unpopular ones.
 With this systematic and transparent approach, leaders are better positioned to make strategic budgetary adjustments and those adjustments are more likely to be accepted by stakeholders.

 In essence, an investment item is a district expenditure approached as a choice (rather than a necessity) that can give way to another choice based on preset conditions.